Protect-Democracy/nc-ecological-inference/README.md

 # nc-ecological-inference

-This repository contains the code and data to reproduce the ecological inference results presented in "".
+This repository contains the code and data to reproduce the ecological inference results presented in [*No, “Bullet Ballots” are Not Why Trump Won*](https://protdem.org/rolloffresponse).

 ## Instructions